SEBASBELMOS/workshop-001/README.md

 4. Fill the following fields with your Postgres credentials.
     <img src="https://github.com/SEBASBELMOS/workshop-001/blob/main/assets/postgres_access_pbi.png" width="400"/>

-5. After establishing the connection, these tables will be displayed.
+5. After establishing the connection, these tables will be displayed.You need to select the "candidates_hired" table, and then you can start creating your own dashboards.
     <img src="https://github.com/SEBASBELMOS/workshop-001/blob/main/assets/tables.png" width="400"/>